goncalossilva/LPOO2011-Ruby/features/02_inheritance.md

   * Inheritance
     * You should be able to replace a parent object with a child object, honoring its contract
     * A child object *is a* kind of the parent (an apple is a fruit)
-    * In the real world, strict hierarchies are restricive... we need composition!
+    * In the real world, strict hierarchies are restrictive... we need composition!
   * Mixins
     * For composition: A *has a* B, or A *uses a* B
     * Exclusively using *mixins* can be messy — both should be combined